-9. In the event that the member accepts that the complaint is well founded and the Complainer is satisfied with the outcome, the Standards Officer shall be entitled to treat the matter as resolved.
+9. In the event that the Councillor accepts that the complaint is well founded and the Complainer is satisfied with the outcome, the Head of Governance, Strategy and Performance (and Monitoring Officer) shall be entitled to treat the matter as resolved.
 If the Complainer is not satisfied with the outcome following stage 7, or indeed at any stage of the process, he/she may refer the complaint to the Commissioner for Ethical Standards in Public Life in Scotland.